VinayKurdekar/CODSOFT/README.md

 Programs Included:

-Calculator Program (Tkinter-based)
+Calculator Program

 A user-friendly calculator application utilizing the Tkinter module for its graphical interface.
-To-Do List Program (Tkinter-based)
+To-Do List Program

 An interactive to-do list application built with Tkinter for managing tasks.
 Users can add, remove, and mark tasks as complete.
-Password Generator (Non-Tkinter)
+Password Generator

 A password generator capable of creating random passwords of specified lengths and saving them on your computer.
-Contact Book Program (Tkinter-based)
+Contact Book Program

 A contact book application leveraging Tkinter for managing contacts.
 Users can add, view, edit, and delete contacts.
-Rock Paper Scissors Game (Non-Tkinter)
+Rock Paper Scissors Game
 A simple command-line-based rock-paper-scissors game allowing users to play against the computer.
 Usage: